JoelJohnson18/JOEJOH583_PTO2409_Joel-Johnson_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+Report:

+1. Why I Made These Changes

+This was one of the first times I worked with a longer piece of JavaScript code.
+I noticed that some parts were being repeated, especially when creating preview elements and updating the book list.

+To make the code cleaner, I created functions to handle the repeated tasks.
+For example, I used a createPreview() function to build the book preview buttons.
+I also separated tasks like setting the theme and rendering the dropdown options to make the main code easier to read and manage.

+2. What I Learned About Abstraction

+Before this, I wasn’t fully sure what abstraction meant in JavaScript.
+Through this project, I learned that abstraction is about hiding the complex parts of your code and only showing what’s needed.

+By using reusable functions, I made the code more readable and easier to maintain.
+If I need to make a change, I can now do it in one place instead of updating the same code multiple times.

+3. Challenges I Faced

+I faced a few challenges:

+It was tricky to keep track of the books being shown after searching or clicking "Show More."
+I eventually understood that I needed to update the matches array and page number properly.

+I also had to make sure all the event listeners still worked after making changes.
+I tested each interaction one by one to make sure everything still connected correctly.
+Some of the variable names were confusing at first, so I rewrote parts of the code in a way that made more sense to me as a beginner.

+4. What This Taught Me About JavaScript

+This task helped me improve my understanding of JavaScript.
+I learned more about how the browser interacts with JavaScript through query selectors, event listeners, and DOM manipulation.

+I now understand how using functions can make code easier to read, test, and update.
+Most importantly, I realized that good code isn’t just about getting things to work, but about organizing it in a way that makes future changes easier.